 Have you been the victim of sexual assault in Miami?
 Are you struggling with the physical, emotional, and financial costs of the abuse?
 It’s important for you to understand that you can hold your abuser responsible for their actions.
 You have the right to file a lawsuit to demand financial compensation.
 Money won’t won’t make everything better, but it can certainly help.

-At Lavent Law, our Miami sexual assault injury lawyers are prepared to help you fight for the money you deserve.
+At Lavent Law, P.A., our Miami sexual assault injury lawyers are prepared to help you fight for the money you deserve.
 Call us today to schedule your free consultation and learn more.